-Factors which affect energy balance Hormones associated with energy balance The importance of a healthy eating guidelines How to alter energy intake to support body weight goals The relationship between nutrition, body composition and health and disease risk factors, and how this information can be used to guide food choice in relation to healthy eating quidelines.
-The importance of maintaining a balanced diet that follows healthy eating guidelines when supporting individuals and groups to alter energy intake to support body weight goals and when to refer on.
-When to refer to other professionals 3.5 Describe the Components of total daily energy expenditure (TDEE) -Adapted from Maclean et al., 2011 - see references - components of energy ResearchGate source. expenditure and their effects on weight BMR = basal metabolic rate management NEAT = non-exercise activity thermogenesis TEF = thermic effect of food EAT = exercise activity thermogenesis REE = resting energy expenditure NREE = non-resting energy expenditure.
-Resting Metabolic Rate (RMR) MET (Metabolic Equivalent of Task) Energy expenditure during physical activity, exercise, and sport Energy expenditure after physical activity, exercise, and sport The importance of maintaining a balanced diet that follows healthy eating guidelines when supporting individuals to alter energy intake to support body weight goals The relationship between nutrition, body composition and health and disease risk factors, and how this information can be used to guide food choice in relation to healthy eating guidelines. • When to refer on for specialist support, e.g., eating disorders, obesity.
-3.6 Explain the impact Considering, the following types of food and nutrition: which different types of 'Junk' food food and beverages Fast food have on weight Ready-made meals management
+- Components of total daily energy expenditure (TDEE) -Adapted from Maclean et al. (2011).
+See Appendix 1: Information Sources - ResearchGate source: - BMR = basal metabolic rate

+NEAT = non-exercise activity thermogenesis

+TEF = thermic effect of food

+EAT = exercise activity thermogenesis

+REE = resting energy expenditure

+NREE = non-resting energy expenditure.

+RMR = resting metabolic rate

+MET = metabolic equivalent of task

+Energy expenditure during physical activity, exercise, and sport.

+• Energy expenditure after physical activity, exercise, and sport.

+The importance of maintaining a balanced diet that follows healthy eating guidelines when supporting individuals to alter energy intake to support body weight goals.

+The relationship between nutrition, body composition and health and disease risk factors, and how this information can be used to guide food choice in relation to healthy eating guidelines.

+When to refer on for specialist support, e.g. eating disorders, obesity.

+3.6 Explain the impact Considering the following types of food and nutrition:

+which different types of o 'junk' food

+food and beverages have on weight o fast food

+management. o ready-made meals

+diet foods and produce

+nutritionally empty foods and beverages (including alcohol)

+caffeine consumption.

+The relationship between nutrition, body composition and health and disease risk factors, and how this information can be used to guide food choice in relation to healthy eating guidelines.

+3.7 Explain factors that Sleep deprivation:

+affect weight o For adults and children.

+management.
+Links with leptin, ghrelin, and sleep duration.

+• Stress:

+Visceral obesity.

-Diet foods and produce Nutritionally empty foods and beverages (including alcohol) Caffeine consumption The relationship between nutrition, body composition and health and disease risk factors, and how this information can be used to guide food choice in relation to healthy eating guidelines.
-3.7 Explain factors that Sleep deprivation: affect weight For adults and children management.
-Links with leptin, ghrelin, and sleep duration Stress: Visceral obesity Physiology of the hypothalamic-pituitary-adrenal (HPA) axis and its relation to obesity and exercise.
-Effects of obesogenic environment The sum of influences that the surroundings, opportunities, or conditions of life have on promoting obesity in individuals or populations Environments that promote high energy intake and sedentary behaviour The relationship between nutrition, body composition and health and disease risk factors, and how this information can be used to guide food choice in relation to healthy eating guidelines.
-3.8.
-Explain the effect Effects of calorie restricted diets of nutritional intake on different metabolic increased mitochondrial efficiency, less calories burned for the same energy output hormones decrease in circulating thyroid hormones reduction in testosterone, leptin, insulin and IGF-1 levels in the blood increase in catecholamines, glucagon and ghrelin Effects of carbohydrate restricted diets Ketosis (advantages/disadvantages benefits/risks) Effects on nervous system (brain fog etc) 3.9 Describe the nutritional requirements Fat loss creating a calorio deficit for different creating a calorie deficit reduction in carbohydrate intake to elicit greater fat usage. physiological and o reduction in carbohydrate intake to elicit greater fat usage performance goals which are based upon greater level of protein intake to prevent muscle atrophy body composition and weight management
+Physiology of the hypothalamic-pituitary-adrenal (HPA) axis and its relation to obesity and exercise.

+Effects of obesogenic environment.

+- The sum of influences that the surroundings, opportunities, or conditions of life have on promoting obesity in individuals or populations. - Environments that promote high energy intake and sedentary behaviour. - The relationship between nutrition, body composition and health and disease risk factors, and how this information can be used to guide food choice in relation to healthy eating guidelines.

+3.8 Explain the effect of nutritional intake on different metabolic hormones.

+- Effects of calorie restricted diets: - Increased mitochondrial efficiency, less calories burned for the same energy output. - Decrease in circulating thyroid hormones. - Reduction in testosterone, leptin, insulin and IGF-1 levels in the blood. - o Increase in catecholamines, glucagon and ghrelin. - Effects of carbohydrate restricted diets: - Ketosis (advantages/disadvantages benefits/risks). - Effects on nervous system (brain fog etc).

+3.9 Describe the nutritional requirements for different physiological and performance goals which are based upon body composition and weight management.

+Fat loss:

+- Creating a calorie deficit. - Reduction in carbohydrate intake to elicit greater fat usage. - o Greater level of protein intake to prevent muscle atrophy. - Higher levels of physical activity in particular resistance training and high intensity cardiovascular activity.

+Weight loss:

+- Creating a calorie deficit. - No unnecessary tweaking of macronutrient contribution as long as a calorie deficit exists.

+Hypertrophy:

+- Creating a calorie surplus. - Increased protein intake to build and repair damaged tissue. - Maintaining carbohydrate intake in order for insulin to transport glucose and amino acids to the muscles.

+Sports performance:

-- higher levels of physical activity in particular resistance training and high intensity cardiovascular activity - Weight loss - o creating a calorie deficit - no unnecessary tweaking of macronutrient contribution as long as a calorie deficit exists - Hypertrophy - o creating a calorie surplus - increased protein intake to build and repair damaged tissue - maintaining carbohydrate intake in order for insulin to transport glucose and amino acids to the muscles - Sports performance - sport dependant: possible alterations to diet including carbohydrate restriction, carbohydrate loading, high protein diets, calorie surplus for gaining size, calorie deficit for reducing weight (sports dependant on 'making weight') - When to refer for more specialist advice and support
+Sport dependant: possible alterations to diet including carbohydrate restriction, carbohydrate loading, high protein diets, calorie surplus for gaining size, calorie deficit for reducing weight (sports dependant on 'making weight').

-See also 3.4